Dear Debt Adviser,

-The best way to reach financial balance is to build a comprehensive debt-reduction, spending and savings plan.
+The best way to reach financial balance is to create a comprehensive debt-reduction, spending and savings plan.
 A good plan will allow you to save for your goals while protecting you from unexpected expenses and interruptions in income.
 It helps to visualize your goals as buckets, and you'll fill those buckets with income over time.
-For this plan to work, you must spend less than you earn and save the balance.
+For this plan to succeed, you must spend less than you earn and save the balance.

 You have a nice low interest rate on your student loans, so you should have the flexibility to create a few buckets of your own.
 At a minimum, you should put some of your income into a bucket for emergencies.